Los Angeles Rams vs. Tennessee Titans NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Titans stats and trends

-- Tennessee's games this season have hit the over five times in eight opportunities (62.5%).
+- Tennessee's games this year have hit the over on five of eight set point totals (62.5%).

-- Tennessee is 6-1 against the spread and 6-1 overall when the team puts up more than 21.0 points.
+- Tennessee is 6-1 against the spread and 6-1 overall when the team notches more than 21.0 points.

-- In games that Tennessee totals over 367.5 yards, the team is 4-1 against the spread and 4-1 overall.
+- In games that Tennessee churns out more than 367.5 yards, the team is 4-1 against the spread and 4-1 overall.

 - The Titans have turned the ball over 11 times, two fewer times than the Rams have forced turnovers (13).